 One specific challenge that women face when saving money toward retirement is that they have a longer life expectancy than men (on average, between 6 to 8 years longer).
 This means that not only do they typically earn less throughout their career, but they need to save more towards retirement in order to make their nest egg last.

 To overcome this, you can do a few things.
-First of all, if you’re coupled up, then you want to make sure you are the beneficiary to retirement funds and other assets in the event that your partner passes before you.
+First of all, if you’re coupled up, then you want to make sure you are the beneficiary of retirement funds and other assets in the event that your partner passes before you.
 Sit down with your partner about this situation, and have “the talk” to clearly figure out what’s going to happen if, and when, they pass.
-And if you’re single, and otherwise responsible for your own retirement savings?
+And if you’re single and otherwise responsible for your own retirement savings?
 Something to try is to negotiate with your company is a higher matching contribution to your 401(k) retirement account.
 This can work well, especially if they won’t budge on paying you more, because companies get tax benefits for contributing towards their employee’s retirement.